 PV solar power systems offer a very attractive pay-back periods, especially with the federal solar tax credit incentives.

 Update: The 26% solar ITC credits have recently been extended by congress through the end of 2022.
-Solar tax credits will be reduced to 22% in 2023.
+Solar tax credits will be reduced to 22% in 2023, the last year of the program.

 This is a quick primer on remodeling with an eye to energy savings.
 Remember to approach your new footprint-shaving lifestyle with an eye to holistic house strategies.
 Your home is a spiderweb of interdependent systems that work silently in concert and only by considering them all can you find the optimum energy efficient path that maximizes cost effectiveness.